gdiaz384/py3TranslateLLM/README.md

 `Current version: 0.1 - 2024Jan24 pre-alpha`

 Warning: py3TranslateLLM is currently undergoing active development but the project in the pre-alpha stages.
 Do not attempt to use it yet.
-This notice will be removed when core functionality has been implemented and the project has entered 'beta' development.

 1. Install [Python 3.7+](//www.python.org/downloads).
 For Windows 7, use [this repository](//github.com/adang1345/PythonWin7/).
     - Make sure the Python version matches the architecture of the host machine: